12th Reconnaissance Squadron: Post-Vietnam

 The 12th Tactical Reconnaissance Squadron moved to Bergstrom AFB, Texas, on 20 August 1971, where it became – once again – a component of the 67th Tactical Reconnaissance Wing.
 The unit made annual Salty Bee exercise deployments to USAFE bases in Europe, participated in exercises throughout North America, and was actively involved in the Peacetime Aerial Reconnaissance Program (PARPRO).
 Modifications to the RF-4C added the capability to designated targets for laser guided munitions.
 Crews and aircraft from the 12th deployed to the Middle East to take part in Operation Desert Storm in 1991.
 On 28 August 1992 with the retirement of the RF-4C Phantom, the 12th Tactical Reconnaissance Squadron was inactivated at Bergstrom AFB, Texas.

 Twenty-first century

-Reactivated at Beale Air Force Base, California in 2001 operating RQ-4 Global Hawk remotely piloted aerial reconnaissance aircraft as part of the Global War on Terror.
+Reactivated at Beale Air Force Base, California in 2001 operating RQ-4 Global Hawk remotely piloted aerial reconnaissance aircraft after the September 11 terrorist attacks.
 In March 2013, the squadron was reassigned to the reactivated 69th Reconnaissance Group as part of the consolidation of the USAF Global Hawk mission.
 In June 2019 the squadron was reassigned to reactivated 319th Operations Group.
-The 12th Reconnaissance Squadron still operates from Beale Air Force Base in California.
+The 12th Reconnaissance Squadron is inactive today after the divestment of the RQ-4 B30 aircraft.